nandani-simform/LMS_Python_Training/README.md

 This branch will demonstrate LMS git practical with git commands with proper description.

-1. PULL and MERGE
+1. PULL and MERGE:
-    -> MERGE:   It is used to merge two branches locally. (suppose B is getting merged in A) For this checkout to branch A
-                    git merge B
+    -> MERGE: It is used to merge two branches locally. (suppose B is getting merged in A) For this checkout to branch A then run, git merge B

                     git checkout git_practical
                     git merge git_practical2